MicrosoftDocs/Viva/Viva/connections/create-multilingual-dashboard.md

 ---
-title: "Create a Viva Connect\ions Dashboard in more than one language" ms.reviewer: ms.author: hokavian
+title: "Create a Viva Connections Dashboard in more than one language" ms.reviewer: ms.author: hokavian
 author: Holland-ODSP